apache/fluss-rust/website/docs/user-guide/rust/api-reference.md

 ## `RecordBatchLogScanner`

-Overlapping `poll` calls on clones that share state, or `poll` concurrent with `RecordBatchLogReader::next_batch`, fail fast with `fluss::error::Error::UnsupportedOperation` (not queued).
+Overlapping `poll` calls on clones that share state, or `poll` concurrent with `RecordBatchLogReader::next_batch`, are not supported.
+Use one active polling/consumption call at a time per underlying scanner state.

 | Method                                                                                                    | Description                                              |
 |-----------------------------------------------------------------------------------------------------------|----------------------------------------------------------|